mini-kep/guidelines/README.md

 To add
 --------
-- 'dirty hybrids'
-- testing is not the best technique to ensure code quality (eg reviews)
+- testing is not the best technique to ensure code quality (eg reviews - design)

 Prior discussions
 -----------------